 Five-year trend in SPADs within Remote-Controlled Area

-In 2017, NS decided in principle to impose a stricter braking criterion (technically enforcing more powerful braking when approaching a red signal) in IC rolling stock, starting with VIRM trains.
-NS also decided to impose a more stringent criterion for DDZ and ICM.
-We started implementing these decisions in 2019.
-According to current insights, the entire VIRM fleet will be subject to the stricter braking criterion in 2021.
+In 2017, NS decided in principle to impose a stricter braking criterion (technically enforcing more powerful braking when approaching a red signal) in IC rolling stock, starting with VIRM rolling stock.
+The conversion of VIRM to a more stringent braking criterion is currently in progress as scheduled.
+So far, half of all VIRM trains have been converted.